 When selecting cleaning supplies for your futon seat, make sure they are appropriate for the type of fabric used on the furniture piece.
 For example, if you have leather futon seats you will need a more specialized leather cleaner than is needed for other materials like cotton or linen fabrics.

-Taking care of your furniture by maintaining it regularly is one way to ensure it remains healthy and free from itchiness caused by dirt or allergens trapped within its fibers.
+Taking care of your furniture by maintaining it regularly is one way to ensure it remains healthy and free from itchiness caused by dirt or pollens trapped within its fibers.

 Frequently Asked Questions